Sven Hassel

-Sven Hassel was the pen name of the Danish-born Børge Willy Redsted Pedersen (19 April 1917 – 21 September 2012) known for his novels about Herman soldiers fighting in World War II.
+Sven Hassel was the pen name of the Danish-born Børge Willy Redsted Pedersen (19 April 1917 – 21 September 2012) known for his bestselling novels about German soldiers fighting in World War II.
 In Denmark he used the pen name Sven Hazel.
 He is one of the bestselling Danish authors, possibly second only to Hans Christian Andersen.

-Military service
+Hassel claimed his authorship was based on being a veteran of the German Wehrmacht who had fought in the Battle of Berlin in 1945 until he surrendered to the Soviets.
+However, numerous post-war investigations have proven him to be a military impostor with false claims and outright fabrications.
+In fact Hassel (as Pedersen) was a Danish criminal who did join the German Army but was incarcerated for having lied about his convictions.
+He was not captured in Berlin because he was in prison in Denmark.
+In the post-war period he gave a false testament which led to the arrest and imprisonment of innocent people.

+Biographical details

 Hassel claimed that at the age of 14 he joined the merchant navy as a cabin boy and worked on ships until his military service in 1936.
-He said that he then joined the German army and served in tank units during World War II.
+He said that he then joined the German Army and served in tank units during World War II.